Loading image...Kiro

 Important configuration requirement

 To connect your Okta with Kiro, you have to verify ownership of your company domain by adding a TXT record in your DNS provider.
+This ensures that no unauthorized party can associate your domain with their own Kiro profile and intercept user sign-ins.

 Why two applications